saladpalad/ais-cuda-track/assign4/README.md

 - Install the necessary packages in your environment

 - Run `python3 gpt149.py part4` to pass the test case for fixed sequence length (N=32)
-- Run `python3 gpt149.py part4 --inference -m shakes128` to run GPT2 inference with flash attention on the 128M parameter model.
+- Run `python3 gpt149.py part4 --inference -m shakes128` to run GPT2 inference with the flash attention kernel.

 You can also run the inference on larger sequence lengths:
 - `python3 gpt149.py part4  --inference -m shakes256` for the seq_len=256 model